 - 2. Install b2luigi from pipy into your environment. - a.
-If you have a local installation, you can use the normal setup command b.
+If you have a local installation, you can use the normal setup command pip3 install b2luigi b.
 If this fails because you do not have write access to where your virtual environment lives, you can also install b2luigi locally: